kazupon/vue-validator/README.md

 If you specified the `$myvalidator` to plugin option, you can access vue-validator instance name as `$myvalidation` on the viewmodel instance.

-If you did not specify, you can access validation result name as '$validator' (default).
+If you did not specify, you can access validation result name as `$validator` (default).

 ### directive
 Specify validate directive name.

 If you specified the `myvalidate` to plugin option, you can use validation directive name as `v-myvalidate`.

-If you did not specify, you can use validation directive name as 'v-validate' (default).
+If you did not specify, you can use validation directive name as `v-validate` (default).

 # Testing